startreedata/examples/gatling/README.md

 Again you can open the file for a dynamic report.

 ## Summary
 Apache Pinot is an extremely powerful real-time OLAP system that enables low queries per second (QPS) and high concurrency (number of end users).
-You can use Gatling to prove Pinot's capabilties over other solutions.
+You can use Gatling to prove Pinot's capabilities over other solutions.

 If you want to try out Apache Pinot, the following resources will help you get started: